 Currently the school has an orchestra, string group, chamber group, junior choir, chamber choir, chapel choir (joint with Mill Hill), jazz band, junior wind band, bell plates, percussion group, recorder group and music theory club.
 The Chapel Choir has recently recorded a CD ‘Sing Joyfully’.
 In the past music tours have been organised to Paris, Barcelona, South Africa, York, Canterbury and Brighton.
 Several musicians have been to visit Handel’s museum and seen a number of West End shows including, Shrek, Wicked, Sound of Music, Joseph, Stomp, Matilda, Cats and Charlie and the Chocolate Factory.

 If you require any further information, or are unsure about any aspect of the application process or the suitability of your child for a music award, please contact the Director of Music at email@example.com or on 020 8906 7284.

-Music Exhibition Application Forms may be obtained from the Admissions Office.
+Music Scholarships Application Forms may be obtained from the Admissions Office.